Neighbourhoods and community safety

 - Do not put your name on your letterbox - it can allow people to find your phone number and subsequently determine if and when you are home.

-- Fit a security light to brighten doors and secluded areas
+- Fit security lights that illuminate doors and secluded areas

 - Consider installing alarms

 - Do not leave bikes, lawn mowers etc. in open carports

 Mark your valuables

 Experienced thieves will sometimes only take cash, which cannot be identified, but your home contains all sorts of high value and portable items which can easily be sold.

 Mark items such as televisions, cameras, videos, DVD players, computers and stereos with indelible markers, etching or engravings.
 You can use your driver's licence number which will help Police (but nobody else) identify the property's rightful owner if it is stolen.

 Anyone is able to record serial numbers and other unique identifying details of their valuable goods in an electronic database.
 For more information and to register your goods visit snap.org.nz

 It is also a good idea to take photos or video of other valuable items such as paintings, jewellery, silver and antiques.
 Store the pictures or video somewhere safe, ideally not in your house, so they can be used for insurance purposes in the event of a fire.

 Alarms can be a good idea for your home.
 They won't stop a burglar from getting into your home, but alarms definitely limit the time they will spend inside your home.
 You still need to make your home secure with good quality and strong locks, doors, windows and lighting.

 When considering installing an alarm, seek professional advice and discuss your requirements with at least two or three firms.
 Ask friends or colleagues to recommend a reliable company.
 When a security person arrives to inspect your home in order to advise you on what is appropriate for your home, ask to see their current Security Guard Licence.